iharshgarg/Facemash/README.md

 and ofcourse, 'npm install' is a prerequisite, before running the project.

 And,
-At the time of creation, the project was deployed on www.facemash.in
+At the time of creation, the project was deployed on www.facemash.in and ranks #1 on Google!
 I crated that using render's server and go daddy's domain.
 And ofcourse this project was solely made by me as you might have seen in the about section.